JAY4T/ligiopen/LigiopenBackendApp/README.md

 To digitize and modernize Kenyan football by providing a unified platform that connects players, clubs, officials, fans, and administrators across all levels of the beautiful game.

 ### 🇰🇪 Kenyan Focus
-- **FKF Integration**: Direct integration with Football Kenya Federation
+- **FKF Compliance**: Registration numbers and compliance with Football Kenya Federation standards
 - **County-based Organization**: Reflects Kenya's 47-county structure
 - **Grassroots Support**: Special focus on community-level football development
 - **Local Payment Integration**: M-Pesa and local banking systems
 - **Swahili/English Support**: Multilingual platform for accessibility
+- **Professional Content Team**: Employed scouts and content managers for match coverage

 ### 🌍 Vision
 To become the definitive digital platform for African football management, starting with Kenya and expanding continent-wide.